rackerlabs/support-how-to/content/cloud-servers/windows-server-security-best-practices.md

 -  <http://www.iis.net/configreference/system.webserver/security/requestfiltering>
 -   <http://blogs.iis.net/wadeh/archive/2008/12/18/filtering-for-sql-injection-on-iis-7-and-later.aspx>

-Last, use certificates purshased from certitificate authorities to enable HTTPS connections in favor of HTTP.
-The use of HTTPS will contribute to protect against man-in-the-middle attacks and eavesdroppings , therefore improve the security between the client and the server.
+Lastly, use certificates purchased from certificate authorities to enable HTTPS connections in favor of HTTP.
+The use of HTTPS protects against man-in-the-middle attacks and unwanted users listening in on the server.

 ### Conclusion